Carlos2002234/Azure-Honeypot-Lab/README.md

 ## 2. Prerequisites

 - Azure account and active Azure subscription.
-- An account in Geolocation to get the API KEY.
+- An account in ipgeolocation to get the API KEY.

 ---